 While both audiologists and ear, nose, and throat doctors (ENTs) work with patients experiencing hearing problems, there are some differences in their scopes of work.
 People who have experienced a gradual loss of hearing over a period of years might see an audiologist for an assessment and non-invasive interventions, according to the Washington-based Evergreen Speech and Hearing Clinic.
 The clinic notes that those who have noticed a sudden and profound hearing loss, possibly due to illness or injury, should seek help from an ENT.

-ENTs are medical doctors who focus on the entire area between the brain and lungs, excluding the eyes.
+ENTs are medical doctors who specialize in the area between the brain and the lungs, excluding the eyes.
 Therefore, ENTs have a wider scope of care than audiologists.
-ENTs perform a variety of procedures to improve hearing or reduce pain, from ear wax removal to surgical ear tube implantation, according to Evergreen Speech and Hearing Clinic .
+ENTs perform a variety of procedures to improve hearing or reduce pain, from ear wax removal to surgical ear tube implantation, according to Evergreen Speech and Hearing Clinic.

 Whether you choose to pursue a career as an audiologist or ENT, completing a doctoral program is generally required.
-Audiologists need a doctoral degree in audiology (AuD), according to the Bureau of Labor Statistics.
-ENTs, also known as otolaryngologists, must complete a medical school and residency program, according to Medical News Today.
+According to the Bureau of Labor Statistics, audiologists need a doctoral degree in audiology (AuD).
+ENTs (otolaryngologists) are physicians who complete medical school and then enter an ACGME-accredited otolaryngology–head and neck surgery residency, which is typically a five-year training program.

 Audiology vs. speech pathology

-Another difference between audiology and speech pathology are the work environments.
-The Bureau of Labor Statistics reports that most audiologists work in the offices of physical, occupational and speech therapists, and audiologists.
-For speech-language pathologists, the industry with the highest level of employment is elementary and secondary schools, according to the BLS.
+Another difference between audiology and speech pathology is the work environments.
+The Bureau of Labor Statistics reports that most audiologists work in physicians’ offices.
+For speech-language pathologists, the industry with the highest employment is educational services, according to the BLS.
 Other SLPs may work for various healthcare organizations, with a few working as independent consultants.

 Audiologists and speech-language pathologists also differ in their respective educational requirements.
 Audiologists must earn a doctoral degree, while speech pathologists are required to obtain a master’s degree.